 - Amazon carries many sizes and brands.
 I've listed a few below that will work for this artisan bread.

-Be sure to follow me on Facebook, Instagram, and Pinterest.
-Don’t leave before you sign up here so you don’t miss a single post on my Southern shortcut recipes!
+Follow me on Facebook, Instagram, Pinterest and YouTube.
+Be social and share, y'all!
+Don't forget to sign up with your email so you don’t miss a single post on my Southern shortcut recipes!

-If you make this recipe I'd love to see it!
-Tag me on social media with #gritsandgouda or @gritsandgouda.
-Leave a comment below the printable recipe if you have questions or tell me how you liked the recipe.
-Don't forget to rate it 5 stars if you love it!
+Leave a comment below the printable recipe if you have questions or want to tell me how you liked the recipe.
+Don't forget to give the recipe a rating of 5 stars if you love it!

 Other shortcut breads you will love